akhilkalepu/record-stacks/README.md

 # Record Stacks
-A web app to analylze and get statics on your digital record collection.
+A web app which analyzes your DJ software's database file and provides statistics on your digital record collection.
 Currently for Traktor only.